ibm-cloud-docs/transit-gateway/adding-ca.md

 {: #tg-ui-adding-cross-account-connection-transit-gateway}
 {: ui}

-To connect networks that are owned by different accounts by using the UI, follow these steps:
+To connect networks that different accounts own by using the UI, follow these steps:

 1. From your browser, open the [{{site.data.keyword.cloud_notm}} console](/login){: external} and log in to your account.
 1. Select the Menu icon ![Menu icon](../../icons/icon_hamburger.svg) from the upper left, then click **Interconnectivity**.